Emjayen/ntfw/README.md

 ### Overview

-ntfw classifies all network traffic arriving at your machine as either *public* or *private*. *Public* traffic is that which relates to the internet-facing services your server hosts such as web- and game servers, while *private* is simply defined as the inverse and constitutes your internal administration systems.
+ntfw classifies all network traffic arriving at your machine as either *public* or *private*. *Public* traffic is that which is destined to the internet-facing services your server hosts such as web- and game servers, while *private* is simply defined as the inverse and constitutes your internal administration systems.